brycehammond/dictionary-test/README.md

     * The definition in 16pt system font
     * A section that contains the related words
     * A section that contains the anagrams in the dictionary of the selected word.
 An anagram is another word in the dictionary formed by rearranging the letters of another.
 For instance, CINEMA and ICEMAN are anagrams.
-    * Each word in the related/anagram sections should be selectable and go to that words detail screen
+    * Each word in the related/anagram sections should be selectable and go to that word's detail screen

 ## Testing